-The Burwash property is located 8km from the Alaska Highway and adjoins the Wellgreen nickel deposit, a property which has been extensively explored since its discovery in 1952 and included in the proposed plan of arrangement noted in the subsequent event note.
-At January 31, 2011, \$838,639 had been spent on the Burwash property including a detailed geophysical survey on the property during the summer of 2010.
+The Burwash property is located 8km from the Alaska Highway and adjoins the Wellgreen nickel deposit, a property which has been extensively explored since its discovery in 1952.
+The Company completed a \$400,000 exploration program on the property during the summer of 2008; suspended exploration work on the property during the summer of 2009 and has completed a detailed geophysical survey on the property during the summer of 2010.
+At October 31, 2010, \$815,244 had been spent on the Burwash property including acquisition costs.
 Assay results are available on the Company's website.

-The Company's option agreement (the "Agreement") dated May 14, 2008, amended on December 9, 2008, and further amended February 23, 2010 grants the Company an option (the "Agreement") to acquire up to a 75% interest in the Burwash Property located in the Yukon Territory as follows:
+Pursuant to an option agreement (the "Agreement") dated May 14, 2008, amended on December 9, 2008, and further amended February 23, 2010 the Company entered into an option agreement (the "Agreement") to acquire up to a 75% interest in the Burwash Property located in the Yukon Territory as follows: